kuznetckiy/Geoscan_Lite_eng/planner.rst

 2) By single mouse clicking specify the angular points of the research site.
 The program automatically calculates the route for bypassing the polygon.
 It is enough for the operator to create a polygon directly along the boundaries of the investigated area, the program will increase the length of the overfights and their number in accordance with the survey conditions by itself.
-When constructing a route, a rising and a lowering of UAV is displayed as the cylinders if the difference in heights of neighboring points is not less than 30 meters.
+When creating a route, UAV climb and descent is displayed as the cylinders if the difference in heights of neighboring points is not less than 30 meters.

 .. figure:: _static/_images/planner9.png
    :align: center